 Mustang Coaching Staff

-Larry "Mace" Mason, a 1973 graduate of Morningside and one of the most successful players in the history of the college's tennis program, has been the head coach of the Morningside men's and women's teams since the 2008 season.
-He was the Mustangs' assistant coach during the 2007 campaign.
+Larry "Mace" Mason, a 1973 graduate of Morningside and one of the most successful players in the history of the college's tennis program, is the assistant coach of the Mustangs' men's team and the head coach of the Morningside women's team.
+He was Morningside's head men's tennis coach from 2008-2017.

-He was named the 2014 GPAC Women's Coach of the Year after he guided the team to one of their greatest seasons in school history.
-The Mustangs posted a 12-5 record and won their first-ever GPAC regular season and post-season tournament championshps to qualify for the NAIA National Tournament for the first time in school history.
+Mason was also named the 2014 GPAC Women's Tennis Coach of the Year when the Mustangs had a 12-5 record and won their first-ever GPAC regular season and post-season tournament championshps to qualify for the NAIA National Tournament for the first time in school history.

 Mason played No. 1 singles all four years of his Morningside career.
 He compiled a 32-16 record in singles to set a school record for singled victories.
 Mason had a 27-18 record in doubles and 59 combined victories to set school records in both categories.
 He posted singles records of 9-4 as a junior and 9-5 as a senior.
 Mason and Russ McComsey teamed up for an 11-2 doubles record in 1973 to set a school record for doubles victories in a season.